MohdAkif919/30-Days-Python-Challenge-IDC/README.md

 # 🐍 30 Days Python Challenge – Indian Data Club

 Welcome to my journey through the **#30DaysOfPython Challenge** by [Indian Data Club](https://indiandataclub.com)!
-This repository is where I’ll be tracking and sharing my daily Python practice, learnings, and progress — all in one place.
+This repository is where I’ll be tracking and sharing my daily Python practice, and learnings — all in one place.

 ## About the Challenge